Jane Austen: Biographical sources

-Life
+Early years to age 20

 Family

-Jane Austen was born in Steventon, Hampshire, on 16 December 1775 in a harsh winter.
-Her father wrote of her arrival in a letter that her mother "certainly expected to have been brought to bed a month ago".
+Jane Austen was born in Steventon, Hampshire, on 16 December 1775.
+Her father, George Austen (1731–1805), wrote of her arrival in a letter that her mother, Cassandra, "certainly expected to have been brought to bed a month ago".
 He added that the newborn infant was "a present plaything for Cassy and a future companion".
-The winter of 1776 was particularly harsh and it was not until 5 April that she was baptised at the local church with the single name Jane.
+The winter of 1775-1776 was particularly harsh and it was not until 5 April that she was baptised at the local church and christened Jane.

-George Austen (1731–1805), served as the rector of the Anglican parishes of Steventon and Deane.
+George served as the rector of the Anglican parishes of Steventon and Deane.
 The Reverend Austen came from an old and wealthy family of wool merchants.
-As each generation of eldest sons received inheritances, the wealth was divided, and George's branch of the family fell into poverty.
-He and his two sisters were orphaned as children, and had to be taken in by relatives.
-In 1745, at the age of fifteen, George Austen's sister Philadelphia was apprenticed to a milliner in Covent Garden.
+As each generation of eldest sons received inheritances, George's branch of the family fell into poverty.
+He and his two sisters were orphaned as children and had to be taken in by relatives.
+In 1745, at the age of fifteen, George's sister Philadelphia was apprenticed to a milliner in Covent Garden.
 At the age of sixteen, George entered St John's College, Oxford, where he most likely met Cassandra Leigh (1739–1827).
-She came from the prominent Leigh family; her father was rector at All Souls College, Oxford, where she grew up among the gentry.
+She came from the prominent Leigh family.
+Her father was rector at All Souls College, Oxford, where she grew up among the gentry.
 Her eldest brother James inherited a fortune and large estate from his great-aunt Perrot, with the only condition that he change his name to Leigh-Perrot.

 George Austen and Cassandra Leigh were engaged, probably around 1763, when they exchanged miniatures.
-He received the living of the Steventon parish from the wealthy husband of his second cousin, Thomas Knight.
-They married on 26 April 1764 at St Swithin's Church in Bath, by license, in a simple ceremony, two months after Cassandra's father died.
+He received the living of the Steventon parish from Thomas Knight, the wealthy husband of his second cousin.
+They married on 26 April 1764 at St Swithin's Church in Bath, by licence, in a simple ceremony, two months after Cassandra's father died.
 Their income was modest, with George's small per annum living; Cassandra brought to the marriage the expectation of a small inheritance at the time of her mother's death.

-The Austens took up temporary residence at the nearby Deane rectory until Steventon, a 16th-century house in disrepair, underwent necessary renovations.
+After the living at the nearby Deane rectory had been purchased for George by his wealthy uncle Francis Austen, the Austens took up temporary residence there, until Steventon rectory, a 16th-century house in disrepair, underwent necessary renovations.
 Cassandra gave birth to three children while living at Deane: James in 1765, George in 1766, and Edward in 1767.
 Her custom was to keep an infant at home for several months and then place it with Elizabeth Littlewood, a woman living nearby to nurse and raise for twelve to eighteen months.